Portuguese Wine Guide

 Late Bottle Vintage

 The gold standard for Port, nothing Dirk Niepoort makes will ever let you down.
-As such, keep a little cash in your pocket and go for the 2001, which is awesome anyway.
+It should be noted it’s a 750 ml bottle as well.

 Wiese and Krohn